Meaning behind the flag of Croatia

 - In the days of mourning when it’s lowered halfway on the pole

-The crown has five smaller shields with historical Croatian crowns, which are arranged from left to right on the shield in this order:
+Above the main shield, there is a crown with five smaller shields.
+The crown contains five smaller shields with historical Croatian crowns, arranged from left to right on the shield in this order:

 - The oldest known coat of arms of Croatia